 7. El Nido–Coron Expedition (or vice versa)

-This is something that blows us away, and we don’t hesitate to recommend it and book as soon as possible, since more and more travelers are going for it: the Expedition from El Nido to Coron, or vice versa.
+This is something that blows us away, and we don’t hesitate to recommend it and book it as soon as possible, since more and more travelers are going for it: the El Nido–Coron expedition, or vice versa.

-It’s a 4 days/3 nights journey between El Nido and Coron (or the other way around), stopping at deserted islands, sleeping in beach huts, enjoying phenomenal snorkeling, and switching off completely, as the crew takes care of absolutely everything—including preparing what will likely be the best meals of your whole trip.
+It’s a 4-day, 3-night journey between El Nido and Coron (or the other way around), stopping at deserted islands, sleeping in beach huts, enjoying phenomenal snorkeling, and switching off completely, as the crew takes care of absolutely everything—including preparing what will likely be the best meals of your whole trip.

 Bear in mind that the main companies operating the route—because the sea tends to be rougher from August to October—only run it from mid-October to mid-July.
 In our article El Nido–Coron Expedition we tell you more.